 We have reduced the number of times you need to visit the clinic, and the length of time you spend at clinic.

-Where we have the space to allow for social distancing and providing the clinic is not in a local lockdown area, you can bring someone with you to your appointment.
 You will need to wear a mask at all times in the clinic.
 If you do not have a mask then we will provide you with one.
-Please ask the nurse or midwife during your consultation if this will be possible at the clinic you will be treated at.

 The use of telemedicine and sending abortion pills by post was only made possible since the government agreed to change the rules in response to the COIVD-19 situation.
 Previously women were always required to take the first part of their abortion pill treatment in the clinic.